ASFHyP3/hyp3-srg/README.md

 ### EC2 Setup
 > [!CAUTION]
-> Running the docker container on an Amazon Linux 2 runs, but will result in all zero outputs.
+> Running the docker container on an Amazon Linux 2023 Deep Learning AMI runs, but will result in all zero outputs.
 Work is ongoing to determine what is causing this issue.
-For now, we recommend using an Ubuntu base image.
+For now, we recommend using option 2.i.

 When running on an EC2 instance, the following setup is recommended:
 1. Create a [G6-family EC2 instance](https://aws.amazon.com/ec2/instance-types/g6/) that has **at least 32 GB of memory**.